AJBayliss81/bon-appetit/README.md

 ### Validation services
 Upon completion of the project the code was checked using the following resources and the corresponding feedback acted upon where appropriate.
-- [HTML Validator](https://validator.w3.org/) - The only issue raised was a missing alt tag for the cuisine images, so one was added.
+- [HTML Validator](https://validator.w3.org/) - Errors shown are mostly related to Jinja templating, however there were two issues found on the base.html page where the validator stated the head, title and body tags were incorrectly used though they were all used correctly.
+The second issue was related to the use of one unordered list within another, which was used as per the documentation of the Materialize templating to allow for a dropdown list within the navbar.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) - many errors shown, but were relating to the various CDN sources.
 - [JSHint](https://jshint.com/) - checked the javascript, no errors were shown.
+- [PEP8 Online Check](http://pep8online.com/) - checked the pyhton code and corrected all errors that were shown.

 ### Bugs Discovered
 - The bugs that were discovered through development have been fixed, so presently there are no known bugs in the deployed version.